 Broomhall, A.J.
 Hudson Taylor and China’s Open Century.
 Sevenoaks, UK: Hodder & Stoughton and Overseas Missionary Fellowship.

 Book Seven: “It Is Not Death to Die!”
 1989.

 Hattaway, Paul.
 Tibet: The Roof of the World.
-The fourth volume in the China Chronicles series.
+Vol 4.
+In the China Chronicles series.
 London: SPCK, 2020.